Lightnet/customscriptbuilds/README.md

 # customscriptbuilds package

+Date: 2014.11
+Created by:Lightnet

+Program: Atom
+Type: Atom package
+Development Stage: Prototype build.

-Description: Work in progress to run test scripts.
+Description: It is work in progress to run test scripts.

-This is just a prototype build.
-Just for typescript build and some others.

-Working on compile section and config builds.
+Working toward standard work flow for html to run game or application browsers base.
+To complie and export as finish product type builds.